 Given that exchange rate, here’s the approximate per-hour pay for the 10 highest-paying surveys we were offered after completing our demographic profile.

-While around $3 per hour is no great sum by any stretch, it’s actually not that bad as far as compensation for paid survey sites goes.
+While around $3 per hour is no great sum by any stretch, it’s not that bad as far as compensation for paid survey sites goes.
+Combined with their larger inventory, it’s one of the better survey sites we reviewed.

 We’d never recommend trying to earn this rate as a side hustle, but it’s not a terrible way to make a little bit of extra money in your spare time.